yswc8/yswc8.github.io/_posts/2023-12-21-CMU course review.md

 - 36200 Reasoning with Data

-- 67262 Database Design and Development / 09219 Modern Organic Chemistry I
+- 67262 Database Design and Development

 - 99367 IDEATE: Pragmatic photography